Dougherty Comprehensive High School

 Dougherty Comprehensive High School is a four-year secondary school located in Albany, Georgia, United States.
 It is part of the Dougherty County School System, along with Monroe Comprehensive High School and Westover Comprehensive High School.
 It was founded in 1963.

 DCHS enrolls about 869 students.
 The student body is 94% African-American, 4% Caucasian, and 2% of other races.

 DCHS is a Title I school, with approximately 86% economically disadvantaged students and 7% with disabilities.

-Dougherty High is the first and only high school in the Dougherty County School System to be under the charter school system to implement the International Baccalaureate Program, starting in the 2008-2009 school year.
+Dougherty High is the first and only high school in the Dougherty County School System to be under the charter school system to implement the International Baccalaureate Program, starting in the 2008–2009 school year.

 Early history

 Dougherty High School was built in an effort to accommodate East Albany and the growing number of students from two nearby military bases.
 One was a SAC Air Force base, Turner AFB which later became Naval Air Station Albany and the other a Marine base, Marine Corps Supply Center Albany.
 The school opened its first year in September, 1963, with the first class later graduating in 1965.
 Before the comprehensive approach to education was adopted, each grade was divided into three levels of achievement: above average, average and below average.

-The first black students to attend Dougherty High were Brenda Barlow and Shirley Carruthers, both 1966 seniors.
-The closing of the Air Force base and later the Navy base in the late 1960s provided an opportunity for the Douherty County School systems to move a large portion of Monroe High School's largely black student population to the relatively newer Dougherty High School.
+The closing of the Air Force base and later the Navy base in the late 1960s provided an opportunity for the Dougherty County School systems to move a large portion of Monroe High School's largely black student population to the relatively newer Dougherty High School.
 The three-tier class system could no longer be supported, so the Dougherty County School system changed to the comprehensive method of class dispersal, meaning all students of a particular grade were taught the same curriculum.
 With this alteration, Dougherty High School was renamed Dougherty Comprehensive High School.

 Athletics

 Football

-The football team won the GHSA Class AAA State Championship in 1998 & 2023.
+The football team won the GHSA Class AAA State Championship in 1998.

 Basketball

-Dougherty won the boys' GHSA State Basketball Championships in 1997 (AAA), 2001 & 2023 (AAAA).
+Dougherty won the boys' GHSA State Basketball Championships in 1997 (AAA) and 2001 (AAAA).

 Phantom Trojan Marching Band

 The Phantom Trojan Marching Band has participated in marching band festivals and competitions in Georgia, Florida, and Alabama.
 It has won in both traditional and corps-style competitions.
-The drumline, known as Phantom Phunq, was crowned grand champion for three consecutive years (2001-2003) at the annual Battle of the Drumline in Columbus, Georgia.
+The drumline, known as Phantom Phunq, was crowned grand champion for three consecutive years (2001–2003) at the annual Battle of the Drumline in Columbus, Georgia.

 Members of this band appeared in the movie Drumline.

 Along with marching band, students participate in other ensembles such as symphonic band, concert band, jazz band, percussion ensemble, and other musical activities.